Sustainability Minor - Overview

 What Can You Do With A Sustainability Minor?

 A recent review of job postings reveal over 300 employment opportunities for which graduates with the Minor in Sustainability may be eligible.
 Of equal importance, students graduating with this Minor will be highly competitive for interdisciplinary graduate programs at several major universities such as Columbia University, University of California, Berkeley, University of Wisconsin, Madison, and Arizona State University, all widely recognized as major players in the emerging field of environmental sustainability.

 Sustainability is among the CLAS approved Signature Areas with participation from most of the departments in the College.
 Cross-departmental faculty expertise contributes to an interdisciplinary integration of scientific principles, historic trends, philosophic theories, cultural perspectives, and communicative action.

-The program starts with two introductory courses, ENVS 1342 Environment, Society, and Sustainability, and SUST 3010 Sustainability; Past, Present, and Future and finishes with an exit course SUST 4960 Sustainability Capstone
+The program starts with two introductory courses, ENVS 1342 Environment, Society, and Sustainability, and SUST 3010 Sustainability; Past, Present, and Future and finishes with an exit experience or course, SUST 4960 Sustainability Capstone

 3 ELECTIVE COURSES: Students are strongly encouraged to locate field studies, internships, or service learning experiences that focus on real-life, practical applications of sustainability principles.
 Throughout their course of study, students consult with the Sustainability Minor director to determine appropriate elective courses and academic foci.